sidney-lane/myslhorses/rezzer/v1/README.md

 This script will rezz horses (no copy, no mod) in formations as defined by the user (6 horses only) from a box prim they are dropped in.

 The script will rez (copy) ojects in the position chosen by the user when chosen, so a user can see where items will rez.
+The user will be able to select from a predefined pattern (below) OR custom placement (X number of prims - chosen by user (up to 10) can be rezzed in custom mode - the user will put them in the pattern the want and this custom pattern can be saved with a name in the script also for future use).

+They will rezz within a 5m radius. for Formation 1-4.
+For 5: up/down - up should be at 6m above down.

-These ojects will be derezzed (killed) once the user selects "Rez" to rez horses instead.
+These prim ojects will be derezzed (killed) once the user selects "Rez" and the horses (dropped into root prim) will be rezzed in their position instead.

-Formations (6 horses)
+#### Formations (6 horses)

+Key:
+- S = Male / STUD
+- M = Female / Mare
+- PM = Primary female/mare (mare with most fevor)

 1. Star

 ```
-M   M   M
+M      M

-    S
+  S PM

 M      M
 ```